auth0/docs/articles/multifactor-authentication/developer/mfa-from-access-token.md

 For example, a banking API may accept two different levels of authorization: view account balance (scope `view:balance`) or transfer funds (scope `transfer:funds`).
 When an application asks the API to retrieve the user's balance, then the Access Token should contain the `view:balance` scope.
 In order to transfer money to another account the Access Token should contain the `transfer:funds` scope.

 A sample flow for this example is the following:
 1. The user logs in to the application using username/password authentication.
 The standard login gives to this user the ability to interact with their API and fetch their balance.
-This means that the Access Token that the app receives after the user authentication contains the scope like `view:balance`.
+This means that the Access Token that the app receives after the user authentication contains the scope like `view:balance`
 1. The application sends a request to the API to retrieve the balance, using the Access Token as credentials
 1. The API validates the token and sends the balance info to the application
 1. Now the user wishes to transfer funds from one account to another, which is deemed a high-value transaction.
 The application sends a request to the API using the same Access Token